 Instructions

 - Add French fried onions to a zip-top bag, and crush, using your hands, or a rolling pin, unit, fine crumbs form.
 Set aside.
 2. Finely chop pickles and transfer to a paper towel lined plate.
 Cover with additional towels and pat dry to remove most of the moisture.
 Set aside.
 3. Melt butter over medium heat in a medium nonstick frying pan.
 4. Add panko breadcrumbs to the pan and toast, stirring occasionally to incorporate with the melted butter, until well browned, 2-3 minutes.
 5. Once golden brown. transfer to a bowl, toss with crushed French fried onions, and allow to cool.
 6. Add softened cream cheese and sour cream to a large bowl and blend until smooth and homogenous, about 2 minutes.
 (May also use a stand mixer on medium speed).
 7. Add Worcestershire sauce, ranch seasoning, hot sauce, crushed garlic, chopped dill, thinly sliced chives, and pickle brine and blend with mixer until well incorporated (about 30 seconds).
 8. Using a spatula, fold in dried chopped pickles and ½ of the crunchy topping (reserve the rest for topping the dip).
+Taste, and add salt and pepper if needed.
 9. Transfer the dip to a serving bowl, and top with even layer of remaining breadcrumb topping.
 10. Garnish with additional chopped pickles and dill, if desired, and serve!

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.